 The continuous rejection was frustrating

-Introducing Abdallah Ashour, Intelligent Cloud and Infrastructure at Accenture.
+Introducing Abdallah Ashour, Intelligent Cloud and Infrastructure

 Today, many refugees are leaving home and entering Europe, selecting the Netherlands as the country to settle in.
 The number one priority for a smooth and successful integration is ensuring they find suitable and sustainable employment.

 The Refugee Talent Hub (RTH), launched in 2015 by a team of Dutch Accenture employees with half of them having a refugee background, aims to close the gap between talented, job-seeking refugees and Dutch organizations looking for new employees.
 ‘As a refugee, when you come into contact with someone who boosts your confidence and challenges you to look at yourself from a different perspective, you feel as though almost anything is possible.’

 Abdallah Ashour (31) had a bachelor degree in Computer Science from the Al Aqsa University in Gaza.
 A conflict of interest with the political establishment made it unsafe for him to stay in Palestine.
 In September 2014, he was forced to leave the country, abandoning a job as a technical support assistant at the institution.
 Arriving in the Netherlands all alone, Abdallah immediately applied for a residence permit.
 When he was granted one in March 2015, his job hunt commenced.
 ‘I was determined to find a job in IT, which was my expertise.
 However, all companies I called seemed to opt out during the initial phone call.
 It was the combination of my lack of fluent Dutch as well as a gap in my skill set that was outdated because I hadn’t been working for nearly a year.
 The continuous rejection was extremely frustrating, and it felt like I was being boxed in by unscalable walls.’